 Each year, stores lose millions of dollars in revenue due to shoplifting.
 This loss is passed on to the consumer in the form of higher prices at the register.
 To mitigate their losses, Nevada businesses are on high alert for shoplifting and employ all kinds of anti-theft tactics.

-Depending on what has been stolen, the penalties for a shoplifting charge can be either a misdemeanor or a felony.
+Depending on what has been stolen, the penalties you face if you are caught shoplifting can be either a misdemeanor or a felony.
 If the items stolen are less than $1,200 in value it is a misdemeanor offense, and if it is over $1,200 in value it is considered a felony.

 If you have been accused of shoplifting, keep in mind the following: